 (Bloomberg) -- The pope has deplored it.
-European Central Bank President Mario Draghi has said it’s a destabilizing issue in the euro zone.
-It’s shifted Chinese economic goals and fueled voter anger in the U.S. presidential election.
-And a 700-page book about it by a French economist became a surprise best seller.
-It is inequality, a gap between rich and poor that has been widening in many countries for a generation.
+It’s shifted Chinese economic goals and helped fuel populist political movements around the world.
+Even some of the world’s billionaires fear what might happen if it continues to rise.
+It is income inequality: a gap between rich and poor that has been widening in many countries for a generation.
 The term is often used imprecisely as a catch-all description of various related ills including poverty, job stagnation, class division and social disorder.
 Yet there’s much debate among economists about the impact of inequality itself and its relationship to prosperity.

 After the Great Depression of the 1930s, the share of national wealth held by the richest citizens in many developed nations fell.
 But since the 1970s, it’s grown.
-Economists have put forward lots of possible reasons.
-The export of manufacturing jobs from rich countries to poorer ones was often accompanied by widening inequality at both ends.
-The increased number of high-tech jobs may pay premiums for highly trained workers, but computers and robots now handle tasks once done by lower-skilled workers, putting many out of work.
-In efforts to make their labor markets more attractive for investments, many nations pulled back on rules protecting workers, which weakened union membership and bargaining power.
-The French author of the 2014 bestselling “Capital in the Twenty-First Century,” Thomas Piketty, argued that unchecked capitalism concentrates wealth because the rate of return on capital generally exceeds the growth rate of labor income.
-The decades in the mid-20th century in which inequality fell were the exception, not the rule, he concluded.
+Economists see lots of possible reasons.
+The export of manufacturing jobs from rich countries to poorer ones was often accompanied by widening inequality at both ends, with a gap arising in the latter between newly enriched factory workers and unskilled laborers.
+Computers and robots began handling tasks once done by lower-skilled employees, putting many out of a job even as companies paid premiums for highly trained staff.
+Many nations pulled back on rules protecting workers to make their labor markets more attractive for investment, which weakened union membership and bargaining power.
+In his 2014 bestseller “Capital in the Twenty-First Century,” French economist Thomas Piketty argued that unchecked capitalism concentrates wealth because the rate of return on capital generally exceeds the growth rate of labor income.
+The decades in the mid-20th century when inequality fell were the exception, not the rule, he concluded.